-This makes them ideal in many scenarios for keeping the air cleaner to breathe.
+This makes them ideal in many scenarios for keeping the air cleaner and safer to breathe.

 UV (Ultraviolet) light is on the lower end of the light wavelength spectrum and is electromagnetic radiation.

 The Sun also radiates UV light, with roughly 10 percent of the Sun’s output containing Ultraviolet light.

 When a person is sunburned, this is from the Ultraviolet light the Sun emits.